zupzup/reactgym/README.md

 TODOS:
 -
+* tests for all components
 * update to react .13
-* tests for all components
-* tests for all actions
-* tests for all utils
 * persistence in localstorage
 * native build android
 * vibrate on timer-stop